wpswings/wallet-system-for-woocommerce/README.txt

 * Fix: Minor Bug and Issues Fixes.

 = 1.0.0 =
 * First version

 == Upgrade Notice ==

-= 2.2.2 - Released on 11 May 2022 =
+= 2.2.3 - Released on 25 May 2022 =

-* New: Credit Amount On User Daily Visit.
-* New: Credit Amount On review.
+* New: Credit amount on new user registration.
-* New: Minor Bug Fixes.
-* New: Compatible with latest WP and WC.